The Giving Account

 The religion sector is a powerful illustration of regional identities manifesting themselves through philanthropy.
 Cities in the South and Midwest dominate the rankings, and the list was one of the most consistent from 2017.
 St. Louis maintained its first place ranking, while Houston and Indianapolis saw significant jumps to second and third place.
 While no cities dropped off the rankings in 2018, Salt Lake City—headquarters of the Church of Jesus Christ of Latter-day Saints—did see a significant drop to ninth place.

-Thirty-eight percent of Giving Accounts sent support to an organization in the society benefit sector in 2018, including organizations dealing with volunteerism, civil rights and social advocacy.
+Thirty-eight percent of Fidelity Charitable donor-advised funds sent support to an organization in the society benefit sector in 2018, including organizations dealing with volunteerism, civil rights and social advocacy.
 Organizations like the Southern Poverty Law Center and the American Civil Liberties Union are popular charities in this sector.
 And local chapters of the Jewish Federation appear on the list of top 10 local nonprofits in many metropolitan areas—including the top two cities that rank for giving in this sector, Miami and New York.
 Cities that ranked for giving to this sector were fairly consistent year-over-year, with no cities dropping off the list in 2018 and comparatively little movement in the ranking order.

 1Pew Research Center on Religion and Public Life, Religious Landscape Study